The following post is from Joshua of Becoming Minimalist: 10 Reasons You’ll Actually Be Happier In a Smaller Home

 We were fortunate to find a home that met our list of nonnegotiables: 3 bedrooms, dining room/family room sufficient for entertaining, opportunity to house overnight guests, pleasant outdoors, quality school district, lovely neighborhood, and high craftsmanship.

 Through the process, we reduced our home size from over 2,200 sq. feet to less than 1,700 sq. feet (and 4-levels to 1-level).
-But more importantly, we reduced our mortgage payments by almost 50%, we selected quality over quantity (always a wise decision), we removed anxiety inherent in burdensome monthly payments, and we have fallen in love with every square inch of our new home.
+But more importantly, we reduced our mortgage payments by almost 50%, selected quality over quantity (always a wise decision), removed anxiety inherent in burdensome monthly payments, and fell in love with every square inch of our new home.

 I just wish it hadn’t taken a move all the way across the country to finally enjoy the benefits…